Borrowed Heaven tour

-The Borrowed Heaven Tour is the fourth concert tour by Irish band, the Corrs, Beginning summer 2004, the tour promoted the band's fourth studio album, Borrowed Heaven.
+The Borrowed Heaven Tour is the fourth concert tour by Irish band, The Corrs, Beginning summer 2004, the tour promoted the band's fourth studio album, Borrowed Heaven.
 With nearly 70 shows, the tour visited Europe and North America.
 It marks the first headlining tour for the band in North America.
 It also serves as the last headlining tour before the band went into hiatus.

 Two new members joined the group during the tour – Jason Duffy on drums and Kieran Kiely on keyboards.
 Jason Duffy joined the band after Caroline Corr announced her pregnancy and was unable to cross the Atlantic Ocean for the North American leg.
 Caroline was moved to percussion which would be easier for her as the months progressed.

 The 26 November 2004 show at the SEG Geneva Arena in Geneva, Switzerland was filmed and released on 13 December 2005.
 It was titled, "All the Way Home: A History of the Corrs (plus Live in Geneva)".
-The film contains a documentary on the history of the band along with the full concert from Geneva, made into a fantasy movie distributed by Warner Bros.
-Pictures.
+The film contains a documentary on the history of the band along with the full concert from Geneva.